moorepants/eme150a/content/pages/project-two.rst

 This memo should show your team's plan of execution with action items, milestones with dates, and projected team task assignments.
-Furthermore, you should report on the current state of the design, what needs you've come up with and the plans for utilizing that information, and the top design concepts you will pursue.
+Furthermore, you should report on the current state of your design process, what needs you've come up with and the plans for utilizing that information.

 Initial Design (Thursday, November 10)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~